 The new visual method is developed in terms of multiple parameters, which are defined either as independent or dependent parameters.
-For example visualizing the scalar function in Fig.8 is a four parameter model where the scalar function, F(x,T,t), is the dependent parameter and parameters x, T, and t are the three remaining independent parameters that are visualized as coordinate axes.
+For example, visualization of one scalar function in Fig.8 is accomplished using a four parameter model, where the scalar function, F(x,T,t), is the only dependent parameter and parameters x, T, and t are the three independent parameters that are visualized as coordinate axes.
 The new method allows for n-dependent parameters and m-independent parameters, but for simplicity only a seven parameter (n=3, m=4) model will be developed here as an example.